singlestore-labs/http-client-generator/README.md

     git rcommit -am "Regenerated clients"
     git rpush

 Think of these client repositories as transient; they are not intended to be updated directly.
-Instead, the code generator should be modified in a way that each client can be completely regenerated and then re-pushed from the submodule.
+Instead, the code generator should be modified in a way that each client can be completely regenerated and then re-pushed to the submodule.